Another Girl, Another Planet: Recognition

 "A fantastic song with an amazing guitar line," enthused Tim Wheeler of Northern Irish rock band Ash.
 "It took me a long time to figure out that it's about drugs – not a girl from another planet – and that space travel is a metaphor for being high.
 It was Peter Perrett's heroin-heavy drawl that eventually gave it away".
 In an interview in 2015 Perrett declared that the song has been actually inspired by a girl and that it is not about heroin, nevertheless admitting that he always enjoyed "writing ambiguous lyrics that could be taken on two or three different levels".

-In popular culture

-The song's title was used as the name of a 1992 American independent film directed by Michael Almereyda, though the song does not appear in the film.
-It does appear, though, in six films and their soundtracks: That Summer!
-(1979), Different for Girls (1996), Me Without You (2001), D.E.B.S.
-(2004), Paul (2011), and Her Smell (2018).

 Blink-182 cover

 The American rock band Blink-182 recorded a cover version of this song for the opening track of Travis Barker's MTV reality show Meet the Barkers.
 It was later released in 2005 as the closing track on their Greatest Hits album.